Lawyers in Macon, GA

 Proving Owners’ Liability in Premises Liability Cases

 In proving a premises liability case, an injured person must show that the standard of reasonableness required by an owner has not been met.
 Perhaps the most difficult element an injured person must prove is the owner’s knowledge of the condition causing his or her injury.
-The injured person must prove that the owner knew or should have known the condition in order for liability to attach, which is often quite often difficult to establish.
+The injured person must prove that the owner knew or should have known about the condition in order for liability to attach, which is often quite often difficult to establish.

 Defenses to Liability in Premises Liability Cases